William Auman: Spanish-American War

 Despite retiring at his own request, upon the outbreak of the Spanish–American War, he re-enlisted as a major on April 26, 1898.
 Given command of the 13th Infantry Regiment, the regiment was the last division of Major General William Rufus Shafter and landed at Siboney on June 25 with further orders to advance to Santiago de Cuba.
 During the Battle of San Juan Hill, he was given command of the 13th Infantry Regiment and lead the regiment during the battle.
-Auman reportedly said "Foward, Thirteenth!" as he lead the initial charge against the Spanish forces on the hill, managing to become the first commander to reach the hill.
+Auman reportedly said "Forward, Thirteenth!" as he led the initial charge against the Spanish forces on the hill, managing to become the first commander to reach the hill.
 Auman's forces also managed to capture the Spanish flag, block house and entrenchments.

-Auman was given major for his actions at the battle, notably being praised by Bvt.
+Auman was given commendations for his actions at the battle, notably being praised by Bvt.
 Major General Adelbert Ames and Major General Jacob Ford Kent.
 Around this time, Auman briefly participated in the Philippine–American War at the Battle of Manila.
 Later on, Auman was transferred to the 21st Infantry Regiment and promoted to lieutenant colonel on September 7, 1900, but was placed back on the 13th Infantry Regiment on March 11, 1901.
 Auman was then placed on the 29th Infantry Regiment as its colonel on October 16, 1901.
-Aunman was then given his highest promotion to brigadier general on April 16, 1902, before retiring on May 10 of the same year.
+Auman was then given his highest promotion to brigadier general on April 16, 1902, before retiring on May 10 of the same year.

 Later years

-At some point, Auman married Emma E. Auman and they proceeded to have five children together but three of them would die at an early age.
+In 1866, Auman married Emma E. Rosengarten (1844–1919) and they proceeded to have five children together but three of them would die at an early age.
 In 1906, Auman was spotted as a guest within the Potter Hotel at Santa Barbara, California.
-He died on May 21, 1920, at Pasadena, California and was buried at the Arlington National Cemetery.
+He died on May 21, 1920, at Pasadena, California, and his ashes were interred at Arlington National Cemetery next to his wife on June 4, 1920.